roadiz/docs/themes/extending_roadiz.rst

     </section>
     {% endblock %}

-The first line is for inheriting from Rozier base template.
+The first line is for inheriting from Rozier base template, you can notice that we choose explicitely `@Rozier` namespace.

 The two next blocks are made for you to add some CSS or Javascript.
 For CSS, the block ``customStyle`` can be use to link an external file with a ``<link>`` tag, the path must be something like that ``{{ request.baseUrl ~ "/themes/MyTheme/static/css/customstyle.css" }}``,  or add directly some CSS with "<style>" tag.